vmware-archive/gpdb-sandbox-tutorials/README.md

 1. Change to the directory containing the FAA data and scripts:
 >`$ cd ~/gpdb-sandbox-tutorials/faa`

+2. Connect to the tutorial database with psql:
+>`$ psql -U gpadmin tutorial`

-2. Use the \d psql meta-command to describe the faa.d_cancellation_codes table:
+3. Use the \d psql meta-command to describe the faa.d\_cancellation\_codes table:
 >
 	```
 	tutorial=# \d d_cancellation_codes